 [I passed this question over to Bartek Brzostek, who created our engine – PM]

 There are quite a few challenges related to the Mac platform.
 Firstly, as you mentioned the rendering API is different.
-Today OpenGL and DirectX are much closer to each other than they used to, however they are still different APIs with different shading languages.
+Today OpenGL and DirectX are much closer to each other than they used to, however, they are still different APIs with different shading languages.
 Secondly, not only GPU APIs differ.
-It’s the same with sound too.
+It's the same with sound too.
 The PC version is based on XAudio and Mac code uses OpenAL.
-Also the I/O API differ, as there is no DirectInput on Mac.
-Maintainig the code that uses two differnt APIs is time consuming.
-Thirdly – the toolsets for both versions are completly different – Visual Studio vs XCode.
-This requires maintaining of two different projects.
+Also, the I/O API differ, as there is no DirectInput on Mac.
+Maintaining the code that uses two different APIs is time-consuming.
+Thirdly - the toolsets for both versions are completely different - Visual Studio vs XCode.
+This requires maintaining two different projects.

-Do you see the Mac growing as a gaming platform moving forward?
+Do you see it growing as a gaming platform moving forward?

-For sure, because 2014 was the most successful year for us on the Mac App Store, however it is growing in the same tempo as the entire market grows.
+For sure, because 2014 was the most successful year for us on the Mac App Store, however, it is growing at the same tempo as the entire market grows.
 So unless anything sudden and unexpected happens, Windows is going to be the most popular PC gaming platform, and far more popular than others combined.

 What is one thing they would like to see Apple include in the next version of OS X to benefit gaming?

 What we would like to see in the first place, would be some lightweight rendering API, something like Metal for iOS devices.

 Again, thanks to 11 bit studios for the time and answers.
 We sure hope more developers will follow their strategy (multi-platform engines that deliver as many platforms as possible).
 This is a trend I keep seeing with Unity.
 More and more indie developers are using it, and therefore going for multiplatform releases.